COBRA Health Insurance: Your Guide to Extended Coverage

 3. Limited Scope: COBRA only applies if you were part of a group health plan through an employer that’s covered by the law.
 Small businesses and certain other entities may not have to offer COBRA.

-See also Marketplace Health Insurance: Your Complete Guide
+See also Health Insurance for Self-Employed: A Complete Guide

 Alternatives to COBRA Health Insurance